Thymoma and Thymic Carcinoma Treatment (Adult)

 General Information About Thymoma and Thymic Carcinoma

-- Thymoma and thymic carcinoma are diseases in which malignant (cancer) cells form on the outside surface of the thymus.
+- Thymoma and thymic carcinoma are diseases in which malignant (cancer) cells form in the thymus.

-- Thymoma is linked with myasthenia gravis and other autoimmune diseases.
+- Thymoma is linked with myasthenia gravis and other autoimmune paraneoplastic diseases.

 - Signs and symptoms of thymoma and thymic carcinoma include a cough and chest pain.

-- Tests that examine the thymus are used to detect (find) thymoma or thymic carcinoma.
+- Tests that examine the thymus are used to help diagnose and stage thymoma and thymic carcinoma.

 - Certain factors affect prognosis (chance of recovery) and treatment options.